Last update: April 18, 2020

-Public transport operators around the world take exceptional measures to contain the Covid-19 outbreak.
+Public transport operators take exceptional measures to contain the Covid-19 outbreak.

-As we have learned from the media in the past weeks, many are faced with the delicate situation of maintaining service while running on almost no revenue due to falling demand.
+As we have learned from the media in the past weeks, transit is faced with an unprecedented situation of maintaining service while running on almost no revenue due to falling demand.

 Keeping public transport operational is critical so that essential workers are well connected, and that people can travel to work or for other needs that cannot be postponed during the crisis.

 Most companies keep the lines that link hospitals and care facilities well operated, while cutting down on service and frequency on other less essential lines.
 The frequency of the vehicles is adjusted to safeguard the the distance of 1-2 meters between passengers.